ct-Open-Source/SLOG-Temperature-Logger-Tools/README.md

 - Not all Mesavss devices support all commands.
 - Some devices expose multiple HID interfaces; only one may respond to the logger protocol.
 - Record reading is “best effort” and assumes 16-byte record frames.
 Some models may differ.
+Please prefer the PDF/CSV export.
 - “Write SN”, tests, and reset behavior vary by device.

 ---